mathworks/matlab-proxy/tests/README.md

 # Testing Information for matlab-proxy

-This document provides instructions for running the test suite for the MATLAB Proxy project.
-The test suite is categorized into unit tests and integration tests, each serving a different purpose in validating the functionality of the MATLAB Proxy.

-The unit tests are fast-running tests to validate the behaviour of individual methods.
-Unit tests ensure small sections of the source code (units of code) operate correctly.

-The integration tests validate if the MATLAB Proxy works well in the presence of a real MATLAB®.
-It hits the various http-endpoints of MATLAB Proxy and checks if the response is as expected.
+This page shows how to run unit and integration tests for matlab-proxy.

+The unit tests quickly validate individual methods.
+The integration tests check that `matlab-proxy` works well with MATLAB®, by testing HTTP endpoints for correct responses.

 ## Unit Tests